interlock-network/interlock-docs/whitepaper.md

 dog &mdash; and, more importantly, nobody cared.
 We remember when being social on the internet meant that you had a blog, read (and shared files on) USENET, and participated in Slashdot discussions and flame-wars as an 'Anonymous Coward'.
-We remember that being informed meant that you used Google Reader, RIP, to read RSS feeds which were absolutely everywhere.
+We remeber that being informed meant that you used Google Reader (RIP) to read RSS feeds which were absolutely everywhere.
 And if you *really* wanted to stick it to The Man, you installed Linux on your second-hand beige-box and Firefox on your folks' Windows computer &mdash; we still have vivid memories and strong feelings about MSFT, and quite a bit of residual PTSD and mental scar-tissue.
-But, somewhere along the way the internet took a turn.
+But, somewhere along the way, the internet took a turn.
 Now people use Facebook instead of USENET, Twitter instead of RSS, and Netflix, YouTube, and Spotify instead of BitTorrent.
-Also, USENET, Slashdot, and friends are all ghost-towns &mdash; while their nearest equivalents have been overrun by trolls, cat-pictures, memes, advertisers, and cybercriminals.
+Also USENET, Slashdot, and friends are all ghost-towns &mdash; while their nearest equivalents have been overrun by trolls, cat-pictures, memes, advertisers, and cybercriminals.
 Oh, and Microsoft is an increasingly